-The SCSA is primarily (about 80%) funded by membership dues collected by the Saskatchewan Workers' Compensation Board (WCB) through a funding process outlined in the Workers' Compensation Act, 2013.
+The SCSA is primarily (about 80 per cent) funded by membership dues collected by the Saskatchewan WCB through a funding process outlined in the Workers' Compensation Act, 2013.
 Most other funds are collected through service fees for course registrations, audits and other services.
-In 2023, the SCSA signed a funding agreement with Saskatchewan WCB which maintains a funding relationship with WCB through 2028.
+In 2023, the SCSA signed a funding agreement with Saskatchewan WCB which maintains a funding relationship through 2028.